ShuguangSun/ess-view-data/README.md

 Call `ess-view-data-print`, select a data.frame/tibble, and then a buffer will pop up with data listed/printed.
 Further verbs can be done, like filter, select/unselect, mutate, group/ungroup, count, unique, summarise, and etc. It can be reset any time.

-To avoid mistaking break the orignial data, it will make a copy (e.g., as_tibble(dt)) as default.
+To avoid mistaking break the original data, it will make a copy (e.g., as_tibble(dt)) as default.

-If data.table is prefered, just set `ess-view-data-current-backend` to `data.table+magrittr`.
+If data.table is preferred, just set `ess-view-data-current-backend` to `data.table+magrittr`.
 Call `ess-view-data-set-backend` to change the backends.

 It put a head information at above:
 ```r